-I personally have had to take another job to pay of the damage caused, and I am now working full time for the Forrest family at their Minderoo Foundation as a support web developer and communications team member.
+I am now working full time for the Forrest family at their Minderoo Foundation as a support web developer and communications team member.

 While I am full-time elsewhere – I am making myself available to Cyanweb customers after hours and weekends as needed.

 Cyanweb are maintaining select clients for digital marketing work and the team only take in web development projects as and when we have capacity.